sigasi/sigasi_insights/opinion/thesis-winand.md

 ### Design => ??? => profit.

-Before I can start selling this design, I need be able to prove to potential customers that my design works and I need to show them how it works.
+Before I can start selling this design, I need to be able to prove to potential customers that my design works and I need to show them how it works.
 I need to verify and document my design.

 To verify, I implement a self-checking VHDL testbench and simulate it with Modelsim.
 The output of the simulation for a full functionality test looks like this.